Independence, Missouri: Government

 The Independence City Council is made up of six members.
 Four are elected to represent one of the city districts, and the other two are elected by the city as a whole.
 The City Mayor also sits on the City Council and serves as the "Head of Government" for the city, The Mayor can vote on legislation with the council but does not have the right to veto.
 Members serve a four-year term, beginning on January 1 following the election.
-The current mayor is Rory Rowland, a Democrat, elected in 2022.
+The current mayor is Kevin King, elected in 2026.

 The Independence Municipal Court is currently seated by two members.
 Judges are appointed by the City Mayor and serve a 4-year term.
 Judges may be reappointed for multiple terms by the Mayor or the City Council.